scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 3. Agencies enact rules to reliably protect hamsters.
 NGO's provide money for conservation efforts.
 4. Hamsters Saved.

 This focuses things for us.
-Rather than "Building a model to save the hamsters" (which is too vague and completely unactionable leading to our quandary about what to model), we are building a model designed to persuade governmental regulators and NGO's that they should devote resources to protecting the hamsters.
+Rather than "Building a model to save the hamsters" (which is too vague and completely unactionable, leading to our quandary about what to model), we are building a model designed to persuade governmental regulators and NGO's that they should devote resources to protecting the hamsters.

 So how do we do that?
 Let's simplify the complex issue into two specific goals for our model:

 * Show that given the *status quo* (business as usual) the hamster population will go extinct.
 * Show that alternatives to the *status quo* exist (which require regulatory action or investments) that enable the hamster population not only to survive, but also to thrive.

 If our model demonstrates both these things it could be a highly persuasive tool to shape decisions and policies.
 By building a model that does these two things^[The model of course must also inspire confidence in its audience.
-They must believe its results are reliable otherwise the results will have no persuasive power.
+They must believe its results are reliable, otherwise the results will have no persuasive power.
 Review the previous chapter for tools for building confidence in models.] we will have given our friend a powerful tool to push for regulatory action and financial support.

 When building your own models you’ll want to go through a similar thought process to get at the core goal or question the model should address.
 Going into a modeling project with the attitude "First we'll build a great model, then we'll figure out how to apply it" is a prescription for failure.
-Of course, as you go through the process you might discover insights you never expected or you might in fact determine that your original hypothesis was wrong.
+Of course, as you go through the process you might discover insights you never expected or you might determine that your original hypothesis was wrong.
 Such discovery is always a great outcome, but you can never count on it happening in the course of building your model.
 It's best to start very focused in your modeling efforts and treat any discoveries or broadening of scope later on as a lucky bonus.

 ## Model Project Management

 When tackling modeling projects such as our hamster-population model, there are two basic overarching project management approaches.
 The first is founded on detailed planning and preparation.
 Tackling the hamster model using this approach might look something like the following sequential phases:

 Research
 : Find and obtain relevant literature on Aquatic Hamsters.
 Read peer-reviewed publications.
 Locate hamster experts and interview them.
 Identify key mechanisms affecting hamster population growth.
 Some mechanisms may require further study.
-For example, if human expansion and urbanization affect the hamster habitat area, for example, you may need to study the forces influencing urbanization.
+For example, if human expansion and urbanization affect the hamster habitat area, you may need to study the forces influencing urbanization.
 These may require additional literature searches and expert interviews.

 Design
 : Once you have completed your background research on the hamsters, start to design the model.
 Create causal loop diagrams and develop stock and flow diagrams.
 Break your hamster population model into different sectors.
 You will have the hamster-specific sector, which includes sub-sectors for each of the life-stages these endangered hamsters go through.
 You will also need sectors for other parts of the model that affect the hamster population growth: an urbanization sector with its own model, a climate sector with a climate model, and so on.
 Write out equations for all these sectors and resurvey experts you have contacted to review the overall model design and the specific equations.
 There will probably be several cycles of iteration and model expansion during this stage as additional key areas to include are identified.